Residency

 Tips:

-- But don't forget to have some fun and meet new people!
+- Don't forget to have some fun and meet new people!
 Don't stress out if you can't absorb everything that is thrown at you.
-The Online MLIS Discussion Board is always there for questions and advice from your peers.
+The Online MLIS Discussion Board is always there for questions and advice from your peers once you're home from Orientation!
+Note that it is only accessible to current online students.
+The location of the Discussion Board is currently being changed, and we will add the link here when the new board is in place.

 Technology